swcarpentry/shell-novice/episodes/05-loop.md

 > ~~~
 > {: .language-bash}
 >
-> It is simpler just to avoid using spaces (or other special characters) in filenames.
+> It is simpler to avoid using spaces (or other special characters) in filenames.
 >
 > The files above don't exist, so if we run the above code, the `head` command will be unable
 > to find them, however the error message returned will show the name of the files it is